 In response to this stunning archaeological discovery, Frink created the Riace warriors: four huge sculptures cast in bronze.
 Riace III (1986) features a mask-like face painted white, itself inspired in part by her growing interest in Aboriginal art after a visit to Australia.
 The figures represent ancient Greek mercenaries, and despite allusion to violence and militant themes, Frink was a supporter of Amnesty International, and noted, “Thuggishness is a bit of a preoccupation with me.
 It hinges on all my humanitarian sentiments.”

 The contrast between the dark and light tones defines the man’s features so that they appear bolder and somewhat more expressive; the eyes are full of both soul and power.
 These are blank, almost vacant eyes that have seen too much.
 Is he a mercenary with regrets?

-Growing up in the war-torn landscape of Suffolk during World War II, Frink felt strongly against violence and suffering, which perhaps links to the seemingly unsentimental expression of the warrior.
+Growing up in the war-torn landscape of Suffolk during World War II, Frink felt strongly against violence and suffering, and returned to these themes many times in her work.
+Her Riaces are naked, and vulnerable, despite their stature.
 In 1984, Frink stated, “I think that my figures of men now say so much more about how a human feels than how he looks anatomically.”

 See Frink's Riace sculpture in our current exhibition #LightboxArtistsVoices